7 Credit Score and Bankruptcy Myths Debunked

 For this reason, after filing for bankruptcy it’s often a good idea to try and start rebuilding your credit right away.
 You can do this by slowly adding new credit or taking out small loans you can pay back in installments.
 These can help offset the negative information on your credit report.
 Also, make sure you make payments on time for both old and new debt.

 Bankruptcy does discharge your debt, which means you’ll no longer be responsible for paying it off.
 That doesn’t mean, unfortunately, that those debts will not continue to have consequences for you.
 This is because when a debt is discharged through bankruptcy, the account still remains on your credit report.
 These accounts are not wiped from your credit report for another seven to 10 years.
 While their impacts will lessen over time, any new creditors will be able to see those debts.
-Together, these debts and the bankruptcy will likely have a negative effect on your credit score.
+Together, these debts and the bankruptcy will likely hurt your credit score.

 Additionally, of course, any debts that weren’t discharged through bankruptcy, such as student loans, will also appear on your credit report.